There are a variety of on-campus resources listed below that can help you succeed academically at NDSU.

 - No appointment necessary!
 For a complete list of subjects and times that are offered, see the ACE Tutoring Schedule

-- ACE provides study space for a variety of learning preferences and needs!
-There are individual, double, and group study rooms, a kinesthetic learning room, a low-light study room, a computer cluster, and a quiet study area.
+- ACE provides study space for a variety of learning preferences and needs.
+There are individual, double, and group study rooms, a kinesthetic learning room, a low-light study room, a computer cluster, a quiet study area, and media sharing rooms.
 Reservations for study spaces are not made.

 Library lower level, Room 6